 A cervical pillow (Orthopedic pillow) is a specially designed pillow that prevents your neck from rolling forward while you sleep.
 The goal of the design is to keep your neck neutral instead of flexing forward.
 You can achieve a similar effect by sleeping on your back with a rolled towel under your neck instead of a pillow.

 CLICK HERE to watch the YouTube video.

-The take home message from the articles is having a neutral posture, having your head back, head in good alignment with your shoulder and rest of your body leads to a decrease in the activation of your upper trapezius and lower trapezius as well as greater activation in your serratus anterior or the very key muscle in order to prevent shoulder pain.
-What they found was in this position of sitting; your head is forward and your arm outstretch with the force on it is the position that they tested people in.
+Having a neutral posture, with your head back and head in good alignment with your shoulders and rest of your body leads to a decrease in the activation of your upper trapezius and lower trapezius, as well as greater activation in your serratus anterior, which is the key muscle to prevent shoulder pain.

-If you are looking for a resource that will help you end your neck and shoulder pain for good, then check out the Neck Pain Solved program, here:
+If you are looking for a resource to help you end your neck and shoulder pain for good, click here to check out the Neck Pain Solved program.